 THE TOP TEN DON'TS

-- Assume a website will assure you of competing favorably with large, established competitors.
+- Assume an ecommerce website will assure you of competing favorably with large, established competitors.

 - Skip adding an SSL certificate to your website, consumers know an “HTTPS” site is more secure than an “HTTP” site.

 - Begin selling products online without first planning how you will accept payments and fulfill orders.